FerranMarin/axie-scholar-utilities/docs/pages/install_docker_mac.md

 If you do not want to rely on the image I provide on docker hub, you can build it from the repository.
 To do that, first you need to download my code, either download it as a zip and unzip it, or git clone it (whatever is easier for you).

-After that, navigate using your terminal to the [docker folder](axie-scholar-utilities/docker).Once there create a folder named **files** (this is where we will place our payments and secret file and a file called results.log which is empty), we will link that folder from our host to the docker container.
+After that, navigate using your terminal to the [docker folder](axie-scholar-utilities/docker).Once there create a folder named **files** (this is where we will place our payments and secret file), we will link that folder from our host to the docker container.

 Once we reach this point.
 Use the following command to build the docker image: